About odds formats

 What do American odds mean?

-A positive number such as +150 shows the profit on a $100 bet.
-A negative number such as -110 shows how much you need to stake to profit $100.
+A positive number such as +150 is the profit on a $100 bet.
+A negative number such as -110 is how much you must stake to profit $100.

 What is implied probability?

-It is the win percentage suggested by the odds.
-Decimal odds of 2.00 imply a 50% chance.
-It includes the sportsbook's margin, so it reads slightly higher than the true probability.
+It is the win chance suggested by the odds.
+It includes the sportsbook's margin, so it reads slightly higher than an outcome's true probability.